You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Blacksmithing Workshop Details

 Get ready to roll up your sleeves and work with fire and metal.
-In these immersive workshops, you'll use traditional blacksmithing tools to create your own masterpiece.
+In this immersive workshop, you'll use traditional blacksmithing tools to create your own masterpiece.

-One-on-One Instruction: Receive personalized guidance from our expert blacksmiths, ensuring you learn the proper techniques and safety measures while crafting your piece.
+One-on-One Instruction: Receive personalized guidance from our expert blacksmith, ensuring you learn the proper techniques and safety measures while crafting your piece.

 Troll Cross with Garrett Waterman